MeisterProepper/multirate-fir-filterbank-hls/README.md

 ### MATLAB FIR Reference Design

-Before implementing the FIR filters in HLS, a reference low-pass FIR filter is designed in MATLAB.
+Before implementing the FIR filters in HLS, a reference FIR filter is designed in MATLAB.
 This reference design defines the required frequency characteristics and provides the coefficient set used across all single-rate FIR HLS implementations.
 The MATLAB script computes the filter order, group delay, and required operations per second directly from the design specifications.
 The corresponding MATLAB design script is available here: